 Colleges sponsor close to an additional 4,000 or more scholarships.
 Like corporate awards, they may not be renewable and they can vary in size.

-3-Colleges are the source of the most valuable free ride scholarships.
+3. Colleges are the source of the most valuable free ride scholarships.

 Colleges are the principal source of the “free ride” National Merit Scholarships.
 These generally require Finalists to list the college as their first choice.
 It’s not always clear if these scholarships are automatically awarded based on Finalist status.

-4-Most colleges don’t sponsor National Merit Scholarships.
+4. Most colleges don’t sponsor National Merit Scholarships.

-Out of over 1,500 four-year colleges with 500 or more full-time undergraduates, only 181 are listed as being likely to offer National Merit Scholarships the coming year.
+Out of over 1,500 four-year colleges with 500 or more full-time undergraduates, only 161 are listed as being likely to offer National Merit Scholarships for the coming year.
 The National Merit Scholarship Corporation lists colleges and the minimum number of scholarships they are expected to offer but this is not guaranteed.

-5-Most colleges that sponsor National Merit Scholarships don’t offer full rides.
+5. Most colleges that sponsor National Merit Scholarships don’t offer full rides.

 It’s hard to find out how many awards are actually full-ride scholarships since the NMSC doesn’t list the actual value of the college scholarships by college.
 So how do I know for certain that a majority don’t offer full-rides since I didn’t look them all up?
 Well, if they did don’t you think they would be blabbing about it in all of their publications?

-6-Only half of all finalists will win a scholarship.
+6. Only half of all finalists will win a scholarship.

-7-The NMSC award hasn’t kept up with the cost of college.
+7. The NMSC award hasn’t kept up with the cost of college.

 Part of the problem with National Merit Scholarships being considered a big deal is that parents remember it as being a big deal for them.
 And it was, at least more so than today.

-According to the College Board, in 1990-91 the average public four-year tuition was $3,580, for 2017-18, the average was $9,970.
+According to the College Board, in 1990-91 the average public four-year tuition was $3,510, for 2018-19, the average was $10,230.

-While the NMSC doesn’t list the awards by year, the Los Angele Times has a story about 136 area semi-finalists having the chance to will a $2,000 National Merit scholarship.
+While the NMSC doesn’t list the awards by year, the Los Angeles Times has a story about 136 area semi-finalists having the chance to win a $2,000 National Merit scholarship.
 The award would have to be well over $5,000 to come close to matching tuition growth.

 Of course, even then there was plenty of National Merit hype which may be what parents are remembering rather than the actual numbers.